 iv.
 A “Request Form for Minor Visitation in the Residence Halls” must be completed for any minor (under age 18) requesting to visit a student in a residence hall overnight without a parent or guardian present for the duration of the visit.
 The form must be received by Residence Life no later than 12:00 PM (noon) on the business day before the minor’s visit to the residence halls.
 A Department of Residence Life staff member will contact the student host and/or guest directly with the decision regarding the request for minor’s visit.
 All requests will be reviewed on a case-by-case basis.
 Minor visitation is not permitted at this time.

-vi.
+v.
 Guests are expected to follow the Community Standards of the University.
 Residential students are accountable for the conduct of their guests and may be subject to disciplinary action as the responsible party for violations of University policy incurred by their guests.
 See also §111 Responsibility of Students for their Guests.

-viii.
-In buildings with front desks, residents must (a) properly check in all guests at the desk, and (b) provide a guest’s Loyola ID or a valid government issued photo ID (state driver’s license, state identification card, Chicago “Key Card” or passport), (c) display their Loyola Health App.
+vii.
+In buildings with front desks, residents must (a) properly check in all guests at the desk, (b) provide a guest’s Loyola ID or a valid government issued photo ID (state driver’s license, state identification card, Chicago “Key Card” or passport), (c) display their Loyola Health App.
 Guests without proper ID will not be allowed in the buildings.
 This includes expired or voided forms of identification.
 Exceptions to this policy may only be made by Residence Life or Campus Safety staff.